Fred Malek: Bush administration

 In February 1988, Malek resigned as president of Marriott Hotels to direct the Republican National Convention for then vice-president, George H. W. Bush.
 He was said to be "on track" for chief of staff in the Bush White House, but resigned after acknowledging that in 1971, at the request of President Nixon he drew up a list of important Jewish officials at the Bureau of Labor Statistics.
 Malek, who was a special assistant to Mr. Nixon, emphatically denied that he had engaged in an anti-Semitic act.

 In September 1989, Malek was appointed by President Bush to coordinate plans for the 1990 economic summit of industrialized nations.
 The appointment was seen as a test of whether Malek could successfully serve in the administration.
 Malek served as director of the 1990 Economic Summit of Industrialized Nations, with the rank of ambassador, where he was responsible for the preparation and staging of the event.

 The appointment proved a success, and in 1992 Bush appointed Fred Malek manager for his re-election campaign.
 Malek was "responsible for nuts-and-bolts daily management."
 Malek ran the campaign with fundraiser Robert Mosbacher and pollster Robert Teeter out of a rented office in downtown Washington.

 Malek also served as co-chairman of the finance committee for John McCain in 2008.

 American Action Network

 Malek was a co-founder, former chairman and one of three executive committee members of the American Action Network, a 501(c)(4) center-right think tank established in January 2010 to promote policies based on the principles of freedom, limited government, and strong national security.

 Republican Governors Association

-Malek also chairs the Executive Roundtable of the Republican Governors Association, an organization supporting the election of Republican governors.
+Malek chaired the Executive Roundtable of the Republican Governors Association, an organization supporting the election of Republican governors.
 In 2012 it was announced that Malek agreed to serve as the Republican Governors Association's finance chairman.
 Under Malek's leadership, the RGA outpaced the Democratic Governors Association, and republican governors increased from 21 in 2008 to 33 in 2018.